ngodinhloc/thedaysoflife.com/README.md

 ### Development

-Thedaysoflide was developed by using the Jennifer Framework https://github.com/ngodinhloc/jennifer
+Thedaysoflide was developed by using the Jennifer framework https://github.com/ngodinhloc/jennifer

 ### The Application
 - [Ajax MVC Pattern](#ajax-mvc-pattern)